 You can also use FluentU as a writing complement together with a notebook.
 Look for any word or phrase in the video dictionary and then write down any info you consider important.
 Try to create new sample sentences like the ones in the examples, create short stories related to your newly-learned words or just binge-watch some videos to see them be used in context.

 As you can see, FluentU can be a perfect companion for your English writing adventure.
-Take advantage of it and try it now for free!

 And now back to our tips and rules.

 Read the following list carefully and take some time to practice each section, first separately and then together with the rest.